kandashi/custom-classes/README.md

 The command `CustomClasses.exportList()` will save a txt file with all the names and IDs of the items within the Custom Classes Class Features compendium pack, for easy referencing.

+Even if you dont have an subclasses coded yet, you must still add a suclass object just leave it empty.
+If you dont do this it will not work.

 Simply format your feature lists as follows:

 ### Class Features